daniiprietoo/lab1-AIF/README.md

     python3 -vV
     ```

-2. create and activate it:
+2. create the virtual environment and activate it:

     ```bash
     python -m venv venv